 We’ve already talked about the limited space in Japan, and this is one effect of that.

-If you walk through any big city, you’ll notice lots of the building have signs all the way up them noting each business on an individual floor.
+If you walk through any big city, you’ll notice lots of the buildings have signs all the way up them noting each business on an individual floor.

-Tip: If you’re going to Japan and searching out a specific place, remember the likelihood of it not being at ground floor is very high!
+Tip: If you’re going to Japan and searching out a specific place, remember the likelihood of it not being on the ground floor is very high!

 56. They have regular Pikachu parades